 CRCL’s Future Coastal Leaders – College Track Program engages students from colleges and universities across Louisiana’s coast.
 Through the program, CRCL provides resources and support for our participants to learn about the issues facing our coast, proposed solutions and potential career paths in restoration.

-- CRCL provides resources and support for our college-aged Future Coastal Leaders to learn about the issues facing our coast, proposed solutions and potential career paths in restoration.
-We offer the program on a typical school semester basis, running from mid-August to December in the fall and mid-January to May in the spring.
-We require 30 hours of participation in the program as measured by a mix of self-guided and instructional activities with support from CRCL leadership.
+CRCL provides resources and support for our college-aged Future Coastal Leaders to learn about the issues facing our coast, proposed solutions and potential career paths in restoration.
+We offer the program on a typical school semester basis, running from mid-August to November in the fall and mid-February to May in the spring.

-- Students are encouraged to become engaged members of their communities by volunteering, spreading awareness and advocating solutions to our coastal challenges.
-For example, ambassadors can participate in CRCL’s habitat restoration events at which they can experience hands-on, boots-in-the-mud coastal restoration work.
-Additionally, students may host their own events, start clubs, raise funds for an aligned cause, or offer other creative ideas to support their community or campus.
+Students are encouraged to become engaged members of their communities by volunteering, spreading awareness and advocating solutions to our coastal challenges.
+For example, FCL can participate in CRCL’s habitat restoration events at which they can experience hands-on, boots-in-the-mud coastal restoration work.
+Additionally, students may host their own events, start clubs, raise funds for an aligned cause, or offer other creative ideas to support their community or campus

 Future Coastal Leaders are accepted on a first-come basis, as complete applications are submitted with enrollment capped at six students per university to ensure participation from as many different campuses as possible.
 Applicants will be wait-listed beyond those capacities and notified if openings occur.
 Wait-listed students will have priority for participating in the following semester.